Income Tax Department: Demonetization period

 Huge amounts of cash in the form of new notes were seized all over the country after the demonetisation.

 In December 2016, over ₹4 crore in new ₹2000 notes were seized from four persons in Bangalore, ₹33 lakh in ₹2000 notes were recovered from Manish Sharma, an expelled BJP leader in West Bengal, and ₹1.5 crore was seized in Goa.
 900 notes of the new ₹2000 denomination were seized from a BJP leader in Tamil Nadu.
 Around ₹10 crore in new ₹2000 notes were seized in Chennai.

-As of 10 December, ₹242 crore in new notes had been seized.
+As of 10 December 2016, new notes worth ₹242 crore were seized by the Income Tax Department.

+Raids on unrecognised political parties

+The Income Tax department conducted raids and surveys in various states in separate cases related to alleged tax evasion, violation of FCRA violation and illicit funding of registered unrecognised political parties.

 Criticism

 The government data reveals that the IT Department has a very low conviction rate.

+The Income Tax Department has been alleged to have been used to target people and organizations critical of the government.